-Moreton Bay Regional Council’s mosquito management program is continuing to monitor and treat mosquitos over the Christmas/ New Year holiday period to help keep their numbers as low as possible.
+Moreton Bay Regional Council’s mosquito management program is continuing to monitor and treat mosquitoes as required to help keep their numbers as low as possible.

 The effectiveness of council’s treatment program is dependent on environmental factors including favourable tides, wind conditions and rain, and is often coordinated with treatments occurring in neighbouring local government areas.

 Mosquitoes are mostly active in South East Queensland during the warmer months from September to April.

 To provide feedback to council on mosquitoes in your local area, or for more information regarding council’s ongoing mosquito management program, please use the link below: